 In a nutshell, maxi-style interiors are what you’re looking for.
 Unsurprisingly, vintage style is combined with art deco or modernism.
 Retro furniture and accessories often rule supreme in maxi interiors, and macramé, or openwork wall decorations, have lately been popular.

 While it may seem that the maxi way of life is straightforward, there is nothing more perplexing.
-Creating an interior with arms and legs, considerably more effort is required than with other designs.
+In creating an interior with arms and legs, considerably more effort is required than with other designs.

-While Maximalism is characterised by a high degree of arrangement tolerance, every component should be meticulously selected while keeping a high standard of material quality.
+While Maximalism is characterized by a high degree of arrangement tolerance, every component should be meticulously selected while keeping a high standard of material quality.

 Not only are we experimenting with hues and textures.
 In maximalist interiors, plush, which is very soft and fluffy, is essential.
 Velvets also have a lovely, subtle sheen that lends rooms a sense of sophistication and elegance.